dB-Ryzen/mAYHEM/Assembly.md

 * One side of the board stack has two gold SMA connectors.
 Insert those connectors through the corresponding large, round holes inside the case.
 * The two bolts closest to the two SMA connectors need to be pulled up about one centimeter (half an inch) to clear the bottom of the case.
 * Gently rock the opposite edge of the board assembly so that it drops into the case.
 This does _not_ require any force.
 If it does require force, something is wrong.
+* Check that the micro USB connector is not caught on the inside of the case.
+It should pass through the connector-shaped hole in the case, without touching the case.
 * Using the provided 2.5mm hex/Allen wrench, _gently_ tighten the five bolts.
 * Re-attach the gold washers and nuts onto the three SMA connectors.
 Install them in this order: smooth washer, tooth-lock washer, nut.
 Finger-tightening the nuts is enough.
 * Re-attach the three red "nipples".